Falling rates: What you need to know

 Interest rates may be falling, but that doesn’t mean your financial strategy has to.
 By understanding how rate changes affect your savings, borrowing, and investments—and by choosing tools that help you stay ahead—you can protect your earnings and make smart moves in any environment.
 Whether you’re looking to grow your savings or reduce your debt, ZYNLO offers flexible, high-yield options to help you navigate what’s next.

 +Tomorrow Savings Account: The minimum balance needed to obtain the Annual Percentage Yield (APY) is $0.01.
-APY is valid as of 10/09/2025 and is subject to change without notice.
+Rates are subject to change without notice.
 Competitive rates are reviewed periodically.
+View current rates here.

 ++Based on the national average 0.40% annual percentage yield (APY), as of 09/15/25.
 Visit FDIC: National Rates and Rate Caps to learn more.

 ^ZYNLO Money Market Account: The minimum balance needed to obtain the Annual Percentage Yield (APY) is $0.01.
-APY is valid as of 10/09/2025 and subject to change without notice.
+Rates are subject to change without notice.
 Competitive rates are reviewed periodically.
+View current rates here.

-ZYNLO 12-Month Certificate of Deposit: The minimum balance needed to obtain the Annual Percentage Yield (APY) is $0.01.
-APY valid as of 09/26/2025 and subject to change without notice.
+‡ZYNLO 12-Month Certificate of Deposit: The minimum balance needed to obtain the Annual Percentage Yield (APY) is $0.01.
+Rates are subject to change without notice.
 Competitive rates are reviewed periodically.
+View current rates here.
 Early withdrawal penalty is equal to 3 months’ interest on the principal amount withdrawn.
 Must be 18 or older to open an account.